-Following up on the success of our annual master course together with the Business School of the University of Amsterdam, we now have the opportunity to offer an executive course for professionals on Design Driven Business Innovation.
-The course starts in September 2016, and registration (via UvA website) is open.
+Following up on the success of our annual master course together with the Business School of the University of Amsterdam, we have the opportunity to again offer an executive course for professionals on Design Driven Business Innovation.
+The course starts in September 2017, and registration (via UvA website) is open.
 You can also send us an email of course.
 Be quick though, as there will be only 20 places available!

 Innovation with a design approach

 Innovation is a big challenge for many organisations.
 It touches on different parts and dimensions of a business: services, products, customer experience, customer value, delivery processes, revenue models, etc. One of the recent developments in the field of innovation management is the rise of a design-driven approach to innovation.
 Designing new products, services, experiences and business models based on deep customer insights and from an outside-in perspective is becoming a new competence for many organisations.
 In this course you will gain hands on experience and knowledge of how to create value for both you and your organisation through design-driven business innovation.

 Why is this programme for you ?